Sculpted textile wonders

 Bryony Jennings’ signature textile menagerie is filled with a variety of ‘beasties’ whose charms are irresistible.
 From mice to owls to rabbits and foxes, each of her figures has something to say with a wink and a nod.

-‘My storylands are a cathartic means to communicate my thoughts and feelings to the world.
+Bryony Jennings: ‘My storylands are a cathartic means to communicate my thoughts and feelings to the world.
 Animals carry their own burden of human symbolism that I combine with my own ideas to suggest character and, perhaps, a little soul.
 My stories are non-prescriptive, and I hope viewers receive and interpret a meaning that transcends the physical object alone.’

 Bryony’s purposeful use of reclaimed textiles to create her creatures adds to their appeal.
 She enjoys knowing the fabrics she uses bear imprints of lives previously encountered, infusing a sense of history into each animal.
 Most of her materials have been handed down, bought in thrift shops or kindly donated.

-‘Car boot sales were a weekly highlight of my childhood so, by nature, I’m a gatherer and collector of the worn out, unloved and discarded.
+Bryony: ‘Car boot sales were a weekly highlight of my childhood so, by nature, I’m a gatherer and collector of the worn out, unloved and discarded.
 I find beauty in the detritus of the everyday, including old clothes, household linens and timeworn draperies carrying the marks of time and discarded memories.’

 Ulfred started from a gifted gunmetal-grey beaded table runner that spoke ‘wolf’ to Bryony.
-She first created a skeleton by intuitively bending and twisting wire to form a solid base.
+She created a skeleton by intuitively bending and twisting wire to form a solid base.
 From there she added flesh by wrapping the armature with reclaimed fabric scraps, securing them with stitch, filling the void with stuffing to create a very solid undressed body shape.

-Bryony chose the name Ulfred, which means ‘wolf of peace’ in old English, to suggest he carried no malice.
+For this work, Bryony chose the name Ulfred, which means ‘wolf of peace’ in old English, to suggest he carried no malice.

 Bryony leads a variety of 3D sculptural workshops.
 Her students’ greatest challenge when using textiles is often letting go of the ‘rules’ associated with textile work, especially for the more experienced stitchers.
 She stresses to her students that you can’t be too precious with materials when working with sculpture.
 Experimentation and taking chances are the only ways to learn and succeed.